 Historical Photography Project

-In 2017 we are undertaking a major project to research and showcase the photographs in our archives of our First World War blind veterans and those who helped care for and support them.
+We're undertaking a major project to research and showcase the photographs in our archives of our First World War blind veterans and those who helped care for and support them.
 These date from our founding in 1915.

 Many of the photographs were taken in Regent’s Park in London, where we were based in our early years.